 You can’t always reinvent the wheel.
 In some instances, to attract more clients, you don't have to.
 Maybe you don’t have any new treatments or services this month - and that’s okay!
 You can easily work with what you have and essentially make something new from that.
 Think new product bundles.

 If you’re like most salons, you make a substantial amount of profits from the retail you sell.
 So, it makes sense to focus some of your efforts this year into your retail selection.
 Consider pairing some products together and creating some product bundles.
 If you already do this switch some items within each around to get a combination that's new.
 It may even be a good idea to create seasonal bundles - for example, in the winter, maybe pair a deep conditioning mask with a hydrating shampoo to help your clients tame static and frizz.

 12).
 Give out Sample Gifts with Purchases

 Staying with a retail focused mentality here — consider giving away a free sample gift with purchases from time to time.
 This marketing idea works to benefit both you and your clients.

-For clients - Everyone loves getting free stuff.
-This makes clients feel like your treating them to something special and will respond to your generosity with loyal re-bookings.
+For clients: Everyone loves getting free stuff.
+This makes clients feel like you’re treating them to something special and will respond to your generosity with loyal re-bookings.

-For you - Giving away samples are the perfect way for you to test out new products with your clients.
+For you: Giving away samples is the perfect way for you to test out new products with your clients.
 For example, before ordering a new shampoo in bulk to sell, you just order a few to sample out.
-If clients enjoy the new product THEN you move forward with stocking your shelfs with it.
+If clients enjoy the new product, then you move forward with stocking your shelves with it.
 This will help you be smarter with the money you spend on inventory.